Gobbel2000/klipper_cura_connection/README.md

 ## TODO

-* HTTP server
-    * Handle other messages and requests
+* Handle all possible requests in HTTP Server
-    * Send data (presumably over status files)
-    * Have the server (specifically header messages) work with Python 2
-* Implement models and aquire information
+* Aquire information
+    * Materials
 * Figure out which file type to send and if to compress.
     Currently uncompressed GCode files are sent
     Possibly use ufp.